 Competitive files will be reviewed by the admissions committee.
 The admissions committee procedures utilize a blinded review, so applicant demographic data is unknown (i.e. race, age, gender, etc.).
 Each file is reviewed by members of the committee.

 The selection committee looks for a balanced application by reviewing key criteria such as cumulative GPA, science GPA, and direct patient care experience followed by overall academic record, service to underserved (meaning disadvantaged, minority, or under-represented populations), essay responses, knowledge of the profession, fit with the program goals and mission, and recommendation letters.

-As the committee completes file review, candidates are selected for a telephone interview.
-The telephone interviews are generally conducted during the months of October, November, and January.
-Those selected for a telephone interview are invited to a candidate open house held in the month they are interviewed.
+As the committee completes file review, candidates are selected for an interview.
+The interviews are generally conducted during the months of October, November, and January.
+Those selected for an interview are invited to a candidate open house held in the month they are interviewed.
 Candidates come to campus to meet program faculty, staff and current students, and to view the facilities.